LeinahI/Excel-Yourself/README.md

 Go back to the basics!
 And I wish you all the best in your careers.
 </p>

+<b>Reference</b>
+<p>UnrelatedConnexion.
+(2024, February 20).
+What interviewing hundreds of Pinoy developers taught me, 5 advices to be more hireable.
+Retrieved from https://www.reddit.com/r/PinoyProgrammer/comments/1avd91u/what_interviewing_hundreds_of_pinoy_developers/</p>
 </details>

 ## Sources that might be help us